LinusCDE/piston-doom/README.md

 ### Clone this repo

-Clone this repo: `$ git clone https://github.com/LinusCDE/piston-doom.git`.
+Clone this repo with the doomgeneric submodule: `$ git clone --recurse-submodules https://github.com/LinusCDE/piston-doom.git`.
 Go into the clone directory afterwards.

 ### Get an IWAD file